wp-plugins/bridgedd/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =

+BridgeDD 1.2.1 resolves several compatibility problems (GoDaddy hosting, phpBBex, several phpBB MODs), and fixes a number of bugs.

 = 1.2 =

-Bridgedd 1.2 uses less memory than previous versions, is easier to configure, and now includes the Recent Board Topics widget from BridgeDD Premium!
+BridgeDD 1.2 uses less memory than previous versions, is easier to configure, and now includes the Recent Board Topics widget from BridgeDD Premium!

 == Translations ==